 When you are launching a start-up, it’s essential to track and monitor everything.
 This applies to mobile app development too.

-Whichever analytics package you decide to use, be sure to determine which goals you want to monitor and track your stats on a regular basis.
+Whichever analytics package you decide to use, be sure to determine which goals you want to monitor and track your stats regularly.

-If you need help launching your mobile app, You Are Launched has been working with a wide range of start-ups since 2014, helping them get the support and funding they need.
+If you need help launching your mobile app, You are launched has been working with a wide range of start-ups since 2014, helping them get the support with custom mobile app development and funding they need.